Queen enjoys day at the races with the family

 The Queen is a regular at the Cheltenham festival and an honorary member of the Jockey Club which runs the major sporting event.

-Also among the guests in the royal box were Princess Eugenie and husband Jack Brooksbank, and Camilla’s friend and official Queen’s Companion, Lady Sarah Keswick.
+Also among the guests in the royal box were Princess Eugenie and husband Jack Brooksbank, and Camilla’s friend and official Queen’s Companion, Lady Sarah Keswick and the Princess Royal.

 The day was billed as Style Wednesday by festival organisers, with racegoers encouraged to wear sustainable fashion.